LTA hails Government’s transformational investment into public park tennis courts for local communities

 In additon to court refurbishment, the LTA is supporting local authorities with a cost-free parks tennis offer in a number of ways:

-Acting as an aggregator, LTA Rally collects all booking and coaching information via partner venues booking pages and displays it for participants in one easy-to-view page, helping to remove what insight has shown to be a major barrier to increased participation in the sport in parks.
+Acting as an aggregator, the online booking system collects all booking and coaching information via partner venues booking pages and displays it for participants in one easy-to-view page, helping to remove what insight has shown to be a major barrier to increased participation in the sport in parks.

 Gate Access Systems